 What do they do?
 They stand no chance.
 That could be you!

-Asking ComplaintsBoard.com to take down a post against you or asking the reporter to mark it as resolved might be difficult.
+It might be challenging to ask ComplaintsBoard.com to take down a post against you or ask the reporter to mark it as resolved.

 It might aggravate them and create more trouble for you.
 What do you do at such times?